 * a dog is showing anxious or aggressive behavior and also has serious medical concerns,

-* a dog is injuring himself due to separation/isolation issues or stereotypies.
+* a dog panics or injures himself due to separation/isolation issues or stereotypes (repetitive behaviors)

-Locally we are lucky to have many within about a 2 hour drive:
+Locally we are lucky to have many specialists within about a 2-hour drive:

 Dr. Meghan Ropski, DVM - vet behavior resident, boards in 2023, usually fastest to get in

 Dr. Marsha Reich, DVM, DACVB, 301-384-3900, does in-home visits

 Separation anxiety looks like a doggy panic attack.
 Destruction is often aimed at exits, the dog may self-injure during a panic, confinement usually makes it worse, and sometimes the dog will defecate or urinate.
 It's important to differentiate between separation distress and anxiety and closely-related isolation distress or anxiety.
 This article should clear up the distinctions.
 If you think your dog has separation anxiety, you should look for a Certified Separation Anxiety Trainer (CSAT) or Separation Anxiety Pro Trainer (SAPT).
 Although I am an SAPT, I do not have enough availability to set up weekly appointments for a few months out, and typically you want to start ASAP.
 Check out this amazing resource to find a CSAT and this one for an SAPT.